Allegations against adults in the children's workforce

 - behaved or may have behaved in a way that indicates they may not be suitable to work with children

-then allegations procedures must be followed and reported to the Local Authority Designated Officer (LADO).
+the allegations procedure must be followed and a referral submitted to the Local Authority Designated Officer (LADO).

 -